urbanjost/M_intrinsics/md/SAME_TYPE_AS.md

 - **a** shall be an object of extensible declared type or unlimited polymorphic.
-If it is a polymorphic pointer, it shall not have an unde   ned association status.
+If it is a polymorphic pointer, it shall not have an undefined association status.

 - **b** shall be an object of extensible declared type or unlimited polymorphic.
-If it is a polymorphic pointer, it shall not have an unde   ned association status.
+If it is a polymorphic pointer, it shall not have an undefined association status.

 ### **Description**